Trusted WordPress tutorials, when you need them most.

 Wordfence vs Sucuri – Which One Is Better?

+Now, some of you will probably be wondering, how does Wordfence stack up against Sucuri?
 Sucuri is another popular website security suite that comes with a website application firewall, malware scanner, and removal.

 Both Wordfence and Sucuri are great choices to improve your WordPress security.
 However, we believe that Sucuri has some features that give it a slight edge over Wordfence.

+Wordfence WAF is an application-level firewall, which means it is initiated on your server.
 On the other hand, the Sucuri website firewall is a DNS-level firewall.
 This means all traffic to your website goes to their cloud proxy before reaching your website.
-This helps Sucuri block DDOS attacks more efficiently and also reduces server load on your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.